kawright/kawright.github.io/projects.md

 ---
-title: /projects
+title: /my_projects
 ---

 Projects
 ========

-This page contains a list of all of my major personal projects.
+This page contains a list of links to the project pages for each one of my major projects.
+There, you can find documentation, changelogs, todos, licenses, tutorials, and other helpful information for each project.

 - [**wrench**](/wrench/home) A simple unit testing framework for C.